Page retainer banner

 History

-In teaching our subject we hope to, not only stimulate our pupils, but to also equip them with the skills that will allow them to work in many areas of modern society.
+History is a thriving subject in Parkhall Integrated College.
+In teaching our subject we hope to, not only stimulate our students, but to also equip them with the skills that will allow them to work in many areas of modern society.

-Key Stage 3
+Key stage 3

 Year 8 focuses on the skills we use to study History and allows for an investigation of our own locality, which includes monuments such as our Round Tower.
 We focus on the Normans and then look specifically at the Normans in Ireland.
 Year 8 also provides an opportunity to visit Carrickfergus Castle.

 Year 9 begins to look at events that have shaped the world we live in and, importantly, the area we live in.
-Pupils are encouraged to investigate how events such as these have impacted on their own lives today.
-We believe this creates a greater understanding of why the study of History remains so important as we try to show the links between events of centuries ago to the lives our pupils lead today.
+Students are encouraged to investigate how events such as these have impacted on their own lives today.
+We believe this creates a greater understanding of why the study of History remains so important as we try to show the links between events of centuries ago to the lives our students lead today.

-Year 10 allows our pupils to study more a more contemporary period in history.
-In this year we focus heavily on World War 1 & World War 2.
-We try to make our pupils aware of cause and effect and how the actions of some can have an impact on so many.
+Year 10 allows our students to study a more contemporary period in history.
+In this year we focus heavily on World War 1 and World War 2.
+We try to make our students aware of cause and effect and how the actions of some can have an impact on so many.
+Year 10 students will also study more modern Irish History, particularly in the 20th century, and the impact it has had on our society today.

-Key Stage 4
+Key stage 4

-Key Stage 5
+Key stage 5

-In Year 14 we study “The American Presidency 1901 – 2000” & “Partition of Ireland 1900 – 1925.”
+In year 14 students study the American Presidency 1901 – 2000 and the Partition of Ireland 1900 – 1925.

 Parkhall Integrated College Vision Statement